Frequently Asked Questions

 - I have had several interviews but I still haven’t gotten a position.
 I don’t understand.
 What am I doing wrong?

 You may not be doing anything wrong; there may simply be someone else who is more suited for that particular job.
 It is also possible that you may not have invested enough time in adequately preparing for the interview stage.
-There are many things we can do to prepare for interviews, take a look at our interview tips and you can always schedule a mock interview with one of our staff for practice and feedback by booking an appointment in your My MUNLife.
+There are many things we can do to prepare for interviews, take a look at our interview tips and you can always schedule a mock interview with the humanities and social sciences career development coordinator for practice and feedback by booking an appointment the guide.

-- Are there any career services specifically for Arts students on campus?
+- Are there any career services specifically for HSS students on campus?

-The Faculty of Arts has a career advisor for students and alumni.
-Currently, that person is Andrea Keating and she is located in CDEL, UC-4002.
-You can book an appointment with her in your My MUNLife to talk about any of your career concerns.
-CDEL also offers regular programs, workshops, networking events and fairs for students and alum and there is the ArtsWorks program specifically for students in the Faculty of Humanities and Social Sciences.
+The Faculty of HSS has a career advisor for students and alumni.
+Currently, that person is Andrea Keating and she is located in The Arts and Administration Building, A-2070.
+You can book an appointment with her through the Guide to talk about any of your career concerns.
+MUN's Career Center also offers regular programs, workshops, networking events and fairs for students and alum and there is the ArtsWorks program specifically for students in the Faculty of Humanities and Social Sciences.

 - What is the ArtsWorks program?

-- How do I book an appointment with the Arts career advisor?
+14. How do I book an appointment with the HSS career advisor?

-You can make an appointment with the Humanities and Social Sciences career advisor through your my.mun.ca account by clicking on Student Services and launching My MUNLife; there you will find the CAREER section and an Appointments calendar which you can access anytime.
-Select Ms. Keating's name in the drop down menu to see when appointment slots are available, book your appointment at a time that best suits your schedule, and select the topic Arts Career Consult.
-Appointments take place in UC-4002 and are completely confidential.
-If for any reason, you are having difficulty with the system or with finding a time to suit your schedule, you can always email her at email@example.com.
+You can make an appointment with the Humanities and Social Sciences career advisor through through the Guide (a free mobile app).
+Be sure to select Career Advising – Arts as the appointment type.
+Appointments take place in A-2070 and are completely confidential.
+If for any reason, you are having difficulty with the system or with finding a time to suit your schedule, you can always email her at firstname.lastname@example.org.